 Gradually add requirements to how your team plays.

-- All shots need to be headers or volleys [effectively "one touch" shots, encourages teams to cross balls in from wide attacks].
+- All shots need to be volleys (or headers for the older ages) [effectively "one touch" shots, encourages teams to cross balls in from wide attacks].

 - Require every possession to include a pass back to your goal-keeper before the team can advance on the opposing goal [encourages lots of build-from-the-back experience in game situations] -- or even: every possession must include all teammates on the field before any shot is attempted.

 - Limit all players to three touches (or two touches, or even one-touch) every time they receive a pass or regain possession [encourages players to learn how to increase their pace of play].

 - Limit players to passing and shooting only with their weaker foot [encourages players to be more balanced and eventually become less predictable].

 Mix and match these requirements as needed to balance the game -- adding these requirements together multiplies the difficulties (if your team can score only with volleys after more than eleven one-touch weak-footed passes without the opponent disrupting the play, well, then maybe you do need to find a different level of competition...)
 Note that many of these restrictions tend to decrease your team's ability to sustain possession, which leads to the other team having opportunities to gain possession in more advantageous locations -- all of which increases your opponent's potential scoring chances (and the more your opponents score the sooner you escape a blow-out situation).

 Finally, reach out to your opposing coach.
 Work together to avoid a blow-out from becoming ugly.
 Offer them suggestions for what might work against your team.
 Listen to their levels of frustration and offer to call the game (and perhaps swap some players and scrimmage the second half) based on when you both agree that players are giving up rather than rising to the challenge.